Table of content

 Conclusion

-There are many factors to consider when developing a location-based app, like the suitable map provider or tech stack.
+There are many factors to consider before location-based app development, like the suitable map provider or tech stack.
 However, the uniting feature for all these types is map integration.
-And here, you also have options, like Google Maps or MapBox.
+And here, you also have options like Google Maps or MapBox.

 So if you wonder, which tech instruments could suit your project, contact our sales manager, and we will discuss your startup idea.